AanshDevpura/QuoteProject/README.md

 ## Link

-Ollama does not work in Spaces so no Real Quotes to AI Generated Quotes
+Ollama does not work in Spaces so no Real Quotes to AI Generated Quotes.

 https://huggingface.co/spaces/adevpura/QuoteProject